EnterpriseDB/tpa/docs/src/firstclusterdeployment.md

+---
+description: A simple tutorial to deploy a Postgres cluster with TPA on Docker.
+---

 # A First Cluster Deployment

 In this short tutorial, we are going to work through deploying a simple [M1 architecture](architecture-M1.md) deployment onto a local Docker installation.
 By the end you will have four containers, one primary database, two replicas and a backup node, configured and ready for you to explore.